IN THIS SECTION

-In my time at St. Anne’s I have received many Vivos for my hard work, badges for 100% attendance and 100% punctuality which continuously encourages me to go to school every day and I have been rewarded for my efforts in R.E with an afternoon of hot chocolate and cakes with many other pupils.
+In my time at St. Anne’s I have received recognition for my hard work, badges for 100% attendance and 100% punctuality which continuously encourages me to go to school every day and I have been rewarded for my efforts in R.E with an afternoon of hot chocolate and cakes with other pupils.

 The support and encouragement we are given I believe will allow us to reach our goals in life and be the best that we can be.
 Monica

 My first day of secondary school taught me to not always expect the bad things out of life but to expect the good things that come.
 I expected my day to be full of loneliness and anxiety.
 On my first day at St. Anne’s, I arrived, and I waited outside the school, with the other two girls that came from my primary school.
-When the bell went, off we went to the main hall.
+When the bell rang, off we went to the main hall.
 As I was walking through the corridors, with my new classmates, I saw that it was packed with students – bigger than me!
 I felt anxious because I didn’t know anybody.
 But when I sat down and met a new friend, we said ‘Hello’ to each other, and as we began to speak, we found out that we had lots in common.

 At St. Anne’s there are many supportive teachers that can help you with problems.
-Every year group has an Achievement Leader that stays with your from year 7 to year 11.
+Every year group has an Achievement Leader that you can approach at any time of the day and share any issues or concerns you may have.
 The Achievement Leaders are very supportive and they help you with your worries whatever they are.
 Serena

-Sport is enjoyable especially when we have qualified and fun PE teachers.
-The PE teachers in St. Anne’s make our lessons fun and they also offer a variety of activities during lunch time and after school.
+Sport is enjoyable especially as we have excellent PE teachers.
+The PE teachers in St. Anne’s make our lessons fun and they also offer a variety of out of class activities during lunch time and after school.

-My experience in St. Anne’s has helped me in my sports in general.
+My experience in St. Anne’s has helped me with my involvement in sports.
 I have taken part in athletics competitions against other schools.
 I have also played in numerous Netball matches and tournaments.